+This tradition is still prevalent.
 According to research, almost fifty percent of Americans make New Year’s Resolutions.
-One of the top resolutions for most is to “Lose Weight” and this is great!
-It’s exciting to know that most people’s ideal is to be in shape and get healthier.
+One of the top resolutions for most is to “Lose Weight.”
+This is great!
+It’s exciting to know that most people’s ideal is to be in shape and healthier.

 Most people get caught up in the same cycle year after year!

-There are many reasons why these yearly determinations are hard to achieve:
+There are many reasons why those yearly goals and determinations are hard to achieve.
+Here are a few:

-- Another factor is that wanting some kind of shift doesn’t necessarily mean that you are ready to implement changes.
-You must set the background stage for the accomplishment of your goals.
+- Another factor is that wanting some kind of shift doesn’t necessarily mean that you are ready to implement it.
+You must set the background stage for the accomplishment of your goal.

-- You must also be aware of your thinking in order to make resolutions work.
-Have a positive outlook.
-If you want change to take place but you keep telling yourself that you “can’t do” it, it will be extremely difficult to achieve results.
+- Many have a negative mind, which rarely brings positive outcomes.
+If you want change to take place but keep telling yourself that you “can’t do” it or it’s “impossible”, it is extremely difficult to achieve results.

-- Subsequently, resolutions should be backed up by a plan of action.
-Nothing materializes by just thinking about it.
-Successful resolutions involve specific steps to achieve them.
-It’s useful to concentrate on your strengths and get help when dealing with your weaknesses.
+- Most importantly, most resolutions don’t materialize if not backed up by a plan of action.
+Nothing materializes just by thinking about it.
+Successful resolutions involve specific steps or subgoals.

-- Make your goal concrete and measurable.
+- Make your resolutions concrete and measurable.
 Instead of wanting to “lose weight,” plan to lose 10 lbs in the next 3 months.

 - Connect your goal to something significant in your life, something that makes an impact.
 For instance, plan to lose 20 lbs in order to avoid being out of breath when playing with your kids or having painful joints.

-- Start changing your thoughts related to your goal.
-Feed your mind things that lift, motivate, and help mobilize you towards your ideal.
+- The belief of a positive outcome is necessary.
+Start changing the thoughts related to your goal.
+Feed the mind materials that lift, motivate, and help mobilize you towards your ideal.

-- Surround yourself (physically or remotely) with go-getters, people who are positive, inspire you, and even empower you.
-You can also spend time with people who have similar goals, have an accountability buddy, and/or hire a coach to guide your path.
+- Surround yourself (physically or remotely) with go-getters, people who are positive, that inspire you and even empower you.
+Spend time with people who have similar goals and maybe have an accountability buddy.
+If you do not know the specifics of how to achieve your goal, hire a coach to guide your path.

-If you are not happy with your current state, Start implementing changes right away.
-The time is NOW.
-Stop postponing your Goals!!!
+It’s the beginning of a new year but you do NOT have to wait for each new year to make changes.
+If you are not happy with your current state, start implementing changes right away.
+The time is NOW!